SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

-# Bibary Trees of Subsets of a Finite set associated with Laminar Families (Lean 4)
+# Binary Trees of Subsets of a Finite set associated with Laminar Families (Lean 4)

 This Lean 4 project formalizes a mathematical structure **BinaryTreeWithRootandTops**, which models a rooted, ordered